Skills

 files/README.md

-to verify it's picked up.
+to verify the compact card is picked up.

 Pass --dir <path> to target a different destination (for example ~/.harn/skills/deploy to scaffold under the user layer instead of the project layer), or --force to overwrite an existing directory.